 Free Shipping & Perks for Members

 As a Club Member there are no additional shipping costs for retail wine purchases.
-Load up on bottles from our bottle shop, make sure you are logged in, click the “free shipping” button upon checkout and VIOLA! your wines will be on their way before you know it.
-Besides that awesome perk, Wine Smarts (for both budding and experienced wine nerds), trips to Italy (members only, two trip options each year), and a whole lot of hand curated shenanigans are our monthly promise to you.
+Load up on bottles from our bottle shop, make sure you are logged in, click the “free shipping” button upon checkout and VIOLA! your wines will be packed up with your next Club shipment.
+Besides that awesome perk, Wine Smarts (for both budding and experienced wine nerds), trips to Italy (two trip options each year), and a whole lot of hand curated shenanigans are our monthly promise to you.